SouthbankSoftware/provendb-oracle/README.md

 OPTIONS
   -v, --verbose    increased logging verbosity --config=config  config file location
-  --rowid=rowid    row ID to fetch versions for --tables=tables  tablenames to search (username.tablename) --where=where    WHERE clause to filter rows
+  --proofOnly      list Proofs only (noRowids) --rowId=rowId    row ID to fetch versions for --tables=tables  tablenames to include (username.tablename) --where=where    WHERE clause to filter rows

 DESCRIPTION